AmiraIsAmiraOMG/Nexus-Launcher/README.md

 ### Installation

-1. Download the latest version of NexusGUI from the [Releases](https://github.com/yourusername/nexusgui/releases) page.
+1. Download the latest version of Nexus from the [Releases](https://github.com/yourusername/Nexus/releases) page.
 2. Extract the downloaded `.zip` file to your desired location.
-3. Run `NexusGUI.exe`.
+3. Run `Nexus.exe`.

 ---

 ## 🕹️ How to Use Nexus

 1. **Launch Nexus**:
-   Open `NexusGUI.exe` to access the interface.
+   Open `Nexus.exe` to access the interface.

 2. **Choose Your Version**:
    Select the Fortnite version you want to launch from the settings page.